 Updated June 10th, 2021

-Los Angeles County is under a new Stay-at-Home order that began on November 30th.
+Los Angeles County is under new re-opening guidelines.
 The new rules allow some businesses to remain open, but at smaller capacity.
 As of March 15th, LA County has been in the RED tier, and it could move to the less restrictive Orange Tier soon.

 We are constantly scanning for news of openings, and new family activities to try, so check back often.

 Looking for Things to do in Los Angeles with Kids this Weekend — click over to see the list: we update it weekly with virtual events and fun ideas!